catprisbrey/Godot4-ControllerTemplate/README.md

 # Usage

 - Create a CharacterBody3D node and attatch this player script.
-- Add a camera as a child (As a child of a SpringArm makes it even better).
+- Add a camera as a child (As a child of a SpringArm for 3rd person).
-- Place the camera/SpringArm distance to preference
+- Place the camera/SpringArm height and distance to preference

 # Notes